alex-florescu/CS351/timeline.md

 - 12 Oct - Specification deadline
 - 17 Oct - Meeting with Eduardo
 - 20 Oct - Find how the Zybo Z20 is interacting with the Jack connections
-- 21 Oct - Made a rough loopback connection by linking the record and playback I2S singals together.
+- 21 Oct - Made a rough loopback connection by linking the record and playback I2S signals together.
 - 27 Oct - Read and note information on I2S and converter IP
 - 27 Oct - Apply for Mitigating Circumstances
 - 28 Oct - Run the DMA audio demo from Digilent